How To Build a Responsible Tech Startup?

 We need to take ownership of our products and ensure they're created and used responsibly.
 But what does that mean?
 How do we build responsible tech startups?

-Let’s dive deep into some important insights about building responsible tech startups in the current landscape.
+As a futurist, I have been thinking about this, so let’s dive deep into some important insights about building responsible tech startups in the current landscape.

 Traditional Startup vs. Tech Startup